12-Step Facilitation Therapy

 What Is 12-Step Facilitation Therapy?

 Twelve-step facilitation therapy is a type of behavioral therapy that promotes long-term abstinence by encouraging and facilitating the active engagement of clients in a 12-step recovery group.
-It is facilitated by Nova’s recovery specialists and is grounded in the concept that addiction is both a spiritual and medical disease.
+It has its basis in 12-step fellowships, and it operates under the assumption that addiction is a chronic and progressive disease that has biological, psychological and spiritual aspects, all of which are addressed as an individual works through the 12 steps.

 Twelve-step facilitation therapy is used to treat drug and alcohol addiction by modifying attitudes and behaviors.
 It incorporates the following three key ideas: